taostat/taostats-docs/docs/Bittensor/subnet/index.md

 next:
   description: ''
 ---
 The Bittensor network's primary division is into a group of subnets.
-The subnets are numbered, and there is theorietically no limit to the number of subnets that can exist.
+The subnets are numbered, and there is theoretically no limit to the number of subnets that can exist.

 Each Subnet runs a self-contained codebase on top of the Bittensor code, each defining a unique context for the incentivised generation of value.
 Although each subnet is unique and runs with independent sets of participants, the interface with the Bittensor network and use of Yuma Consensus is common across all subnets.
 (There is also a subnet 0: the [Root Subnet](doc:root-subnet)).